dhirajtekade/Sparkup/project_plan.md

 # Future additional features:
 -sort student based on points (column sort functionality) - done -challenge which comes only once. or task which comes only once. kind of bonus task. once done does not appear again. - done
 - 21 days challenge task. - done
 - Google Login? - done
 - Class Health (Analytics): High impact for teachers, medium effort. - done
 - PWA / Dark Mode: High impact on UX, low/medium effort. - done
 - Leaderboard: Medium impact, medium effort. - done

-- error on login page landing directly =pending / not reproducing now
+- student forum. student of teacher can post their ideas and others can see, like comment on them. -done
 - Progress Trend to have another dropdown with weekly, monthly, quarterly, yearly - done
 - In daily tracker show negative point in red - done
+- Task info in daily tracker

+- error on login page landing directly - pending / not reproducing now

 - daily quotes
 - interesting loader

-- student forum. student of teacher can post their ideas and others can see, like comment on them. -done

 - student location trace and tracker on map.

-- Task Reminder  pending.
+- Task Reminder  - pending.

-- Task info in daily tracker

 - select book of your choice, so in page load we get some random quotes from that book.

 - Point Shop, Class Leaderboard, Teacher Analytics, PWA, Dark Mode)

 - check if task in not active this month then it should not come in the list

 - The Point Shop: Massive impact on engagement, but highest effort (a significant mini-project on its own).